AmitDhavale77/Sainik_Ranakshetram/README.md

-# The following repository contains python files and datasets to translate a noisy audio file to English translated texts
+# The following repository contains python files and datasets to translate a noisy Hinglish audio file to English translated texts